Famagusta: Ottoman Famagusta

 The port of Famagusta, engraving from the book of Olfert Dapper "Description exact des iles des l'Archipel", Amsterdam, 1703.

 In 1570–1571, Famagusta was the last stronghold in Venetian Cyprus to hold out against the Turks under Mustafa Pasha.
-It resisted a siege of thirteen months and a terrible bombardment, until at last the garrison surrendered.
+It resisted a siege of thirteen months and a terrible bombardment, until the garrison surrendered.
 The Ottoman forces had lost 50,000 men, including Mustafa Pasha's son.
 Although the surrender terms had stipulated that the Venetian forces be allowed to return home, the Venetian commander, Marco Antonio Bragadin, was flayed alive, his lieutenant Tiepolo was hanged, and many other Christians were killed.